conduktor/testing-docs-archive/docs/tutorials/event-driven-retail-system.md

 ![](<../assets/Screenshot 2022-05-25 at 17.35.20.png>)

 In the above case, we can see the end-to-end test scenario has **failed**.
-Hovering over the events will provide more detail.&#x20;
+Hovering over the events will provide more detail.

 > `Consumer reached the Timeout fail condition`
 >
 > This means that the business SLA of 500ms was not met.

 Navigating to the **Checks** tab will detail the result of any [Test Checks](../features/building-tests/test-checks).
-In this case, the check on the enriched data was successful.&#x20;
+In this case, the check on the enriched data was successful.

 > userId `12345` was correctly attributed to a `Free` plan by the User Service

 ![](<../assets/Screenshot 2022-05-25 at 17.50.50.png>)

 **Great!** We have our identified the components in our system that are passing, and those that are currently failing.
-Now we can start to address the reasons for failure!&#x20;
+Now we can start to address the reasons for failure!